Yuffster/client_require/README.md

 	app.use(client_require.connect());

-### listen
+### handle

-Attaches a request event to the HTTP server to serve files which start with the provided web_root configuration.
+You can pass a request object to client_require.handle within your HTTP request handler.
+If the request matches client_require's web_path, the handle method will return true, and a response will be sent once it's available.

-	client_require.listen(app);
+	if (client_require.handle(req,res)) return;

 ### require